Lens Protocol Control Shifts Strategically as Aave Transfers Reins to Mask Network

 Q3: What will Aave’s role be now?

 Aave will transition to a technical advisory role.
-It will provide guidance on protocol security, tokenomics, and DeFi integration, ensuring the underlying infrastructure remains robust.
+It will provide guidance on protocol security, tokenomics, and DeFi integration, ensuring the underlying infrastructure remains resilient.

 Q4: What does Mask Network plan to do with Lens Protocol?